 One thing I love about this recipe is that it doesn’t require any unusual ingredients or kitchen gadgets.
 Oh, and you don’t even need an oven- YESSSS!

-Here’s the snapshot of what you need for this recipe:
+Here’s the quick snapshot of the ingredients you need to make no-bake truffles:

 - Pumpkin Puree (I used canned, but fresh works as well!
 Just don’t use pumpkin pie filling as it will have sugar added in)